dtipson/thenUse/README.md

 $('ul').on('click','li', dim.$ );
 ```

 Normally, .$ is used without invoking it directly, but if you do call it with functions as arguments, then it will return a function that will, in addition to executing usual method stack, also execute those functions (with the usual context and arguments, such as the jQuery event object).
-This allows you to attach multiple already named or anonymous functions to an event handler instead of just one.
+This allows you to attach multiple already named or anonymous functions to an event handler instead of just the usual one.

 ```
 function stopevent(e){